 - Class V – Expert.
 Extremely long violent or obstructed rapids, often following each other almost without interruption.
 Drops may have large, unavoidable waves and holes or steep, congested chutes with difficult routes.
 Steep gradient.

 Classifications of river sections may change due to water levels.

 Cold weather gear is recommended and may be mandatory for some river adventures.
 Cold weather gear is not only for your comfort but also for your safety.
 Because of cold water and rocky river bottoms, wetsuits, footwear, and splash tops make a big difference.
-If you don’t have your own equipment, don’t worry; cold weather gear is available at all basecamp locations for a small rental fee.
+If you don’t have your own equipment, don’t worry; cold weather gear is available for a small rental fee.